ccollie/redis-promql/README.md

 ## Setup

-You can either get RedisTimeSeries setup in a Docker container or on your own machine.
+You can either get ValkeyPromQL setup in a Docker container or on your own machine.

 ### Docker
 To quickly try out RedisTimeSeries, launch an instance using docker: